Eligibility Criteria for Applicants

 Travel: The award may not be used for travel, meetings, professional fees, publication fees, etc.

-Harrington Discovery Institute does not claim any rights whatsoever to patents, copyrights or trademarks to other intellectual property created as a result of work sponsored by Scholar-Innovator Grants (“Intellectual Property”).
+Harrington Discovery Institute does not claim any rights whatsoever to patents, copyrights or trademarks to intellectual property (“IP”) created as a result of work sponsored by Scholar-Innovator Grants.

 On all aspects of Intellectual Property, Principal Investigators are encouraged to confer with their technology transfer office and/or office of sponsored programs for guidance.
 Harrington Scholar-Innovators may seek input and advice on patent protection, including ways to strengthen intellectual property, from the Innovation Support Center, which also claims no rights whatsoever to IP.